Trip Dates: May 20 - June 29, 2014

 No language proficiency required.
 All courses taught in English.
 Minimum 3.0/4.0 GPA required for admission into program.

 Courses fill on a rolling basis.
 If there is a course you would like or need to take, please ensure that you apply early.
+Please note that you cannot take a course which you have already taken at Villanova.
 Students choose 2 of the following courses for a total of 6 credits:

 New trends and forms in European Art from 1300 to 1600; an examination of leading artists, their lives and works: Giotto, Leonardo Da Vinci, Michelangelo, among others.
 3 credits